jacobyan0/jacobyan0.github.io/_posts/2023-12-29-MobilityHubs_FullPost.md

 - ### Validation and Refinement

 We believe that mobility hub planning cannot be done through a pure data-driven process.
 Hence, we have aimed to validate and refine the results by engaging stakeholders and residents through an interactive-mapping-enabled crowdsourcing approach.
-See the YouTube video below
+Click on the image below to watch a YouTube video that describe our crowdsourcing approach:

 [![Crowdsourcing community input for mobility hub planning](https://github.com/jacobyan0/jacobyan0.github.io/raw/master/images/MobilityHubCrowdsourcing.png)](https://www.youtube.com/watch?v=KqSUk5cCEII&ab_channel=Xiang%27Jacob%27Yan)